-© 2011, 2018 National Children's Advocacy Center.
-All rights reserved.

-Preferred citation: National Children's Advocacy Center.
-(2018).
-Effects of Interviewer Gender on Children's Reports: A Bibliography.
-Huntsville, AL: Author.

-This project was supported by a grant awarded by the Office of Juvenile Justice and Delinquency Prevention, Office of Justice Programs, U.S. Department of Justice.
-Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the U.S. Department of Justice.
+© 2011, 2018.
+National Children's Advocacy Center.
+Al l rights reserved.
+Preferred citation: National Children's Advocacy Cente Interviewer Gender on Children's Reports: A Bibliography.
+This project was supported by a grant awarded by the Office and Delinquency Prevention, Office of Justice Programs Justice.
+Points of view or opinions in this document are the do not necessarily represent the official position or property Department of Justice. , U.S. Department of ose of the author and Scope This bibliography lists publications related to the effect of gender of the interviewer on children's reports of child maltreatment.